Genre: Horror Warning: Upsetting Content

 ‘I can’t do it they will tell everyone and …’ another slap and King shut up.

 The old woman said ‘we are not cannibals or hillbillies, get rid of them and I DON’T mean forever.
 Send them away we cannot do this.
 Its not what the Bible says.’

 He walked back to the men with murder in his eyes and 2 red cheeks.
 He cut their restraints.

 ‘Don’t get any ideas, I’m happy to kill you right here’ King said, they believed him.

 ‘If we let you go are you ever coming back here?’
 King peered into their faces, they could smell his breath he was so close.

 ‘Never’ both men shook their heads hard, trying not to gag.

 ‘Swear on the Bible.’
 Trembling hands were laid on the Bible and promises made that neither would keep.
 Obviously the clan believed it to be the law, pity they never read the commandment “Thou shalt not kill.”

 ‘Come I will show you the path.’
 King said loudly starting in the direction of a side tunnel.

 ‘This is all for mother’s benefit.
-You will be fed to the pigs she just won’t know.
+You’ll be fed to the pigs she just won’t know.
 Let you go?’
 King laughed and snorted, turning his back to the boys.

 ‘Sixty-nine now!’
 Both men jumped at King pushing their aching shoulders into him and flipping him into the pig pen.